witnesstan/josmon/README.md

 ## Description
 A tool that can detect changes to career web pages and alert the user.
 This is useful for job seekers who are monitoring a company website for new information regarding the role that they are interested in.
 The tool is run through a cron job to query the sites regularly.
 Later, I am going to make this run in serverless like AWS Lambda.

+The code in this branch uses threading during http get.
+It dramatically improves on the speed of the entire tool.

 ## Features
 - Detects changes in HTML pages (doesn't work with JS-loaded content).
 - Retrieves list of website URLs from an input file.